davidajnered/simple-post-preview/readme.txt

 == Description ==

-Simple Post Preview let you display the latest post in a category.
-It's as simple as activating the plugin, adding it to a widget area and setting it up the way you like.
+This widget lets you display the latest post from a category.
+It's as simple as activating the plugin, adding it to a widget area and setting it up.

 == Installation ==